eliotwrobson/pl-python-autograder-v2/quick_start.md

 6. **Use `module_sandbox` sparingly**: Only when you need persistent state across tests
 7. **Block prohibited functions**: Use the setup code to prevent students from using disallowed functions (like in the `la.inv = not_allowed` example above)
+8. **Configure security restrictions**: Use `import_whitelist` and `builtin_whitelist` in `server.py`
+   to control what modules and functions students can access, preventing security issues and enforcing pedagogical constraints